 Our tests and measurements need to change

 Customer-focused companies are interested and have been collecting customer feedback for years.
+Companies often also implement customer service solutions such as help desk software by Salesforce to maintain healthy communications with their customer base.
 They conduct Net Promoter Scores (NPS), Smileback surveys, and all kinds of voice, email, and in-person survey collection.
 And while this information is consistent in quality of data collection, and provides quantifiable transactional and functional customer experience information, surveys do not help us understand customer emotion.

 A survey can’t accurately measure common customer emotions, such as frustration, excitement, anger, joy, or surprise.
 This is a critical missing data set for marketers that are creating emotional-based customer acquisition campaigns, or User Interface Designers (UX) that are developing a new SaaS app.